 Mas De l’air is a renovated old farm manor that has seen additions added to it over the centuries – you can see this for yourself as you move through the various rooms.
 Walls over two feet thick once housed farm animals and grain.
 The kitchen area used to be a secret protestant church during the wars of religion, we even have a trap door where priests would hide!
-Through its’ history to the present there is plenty of space provided for large parties to sleep and live comfortably, through the sunny days and on rare occasions the rainy ones.
+Through its’ history to the present, there is ample space provided for large parties to sleep and live comfortably, through the sunny days and on rare occasions the rainy ones.

 This is one of the most spacious rooms with large glass doors opening onto the verdant garden.
 It has a built in shower and toilet and acts as a self contained apartment, separated by the main section of the house by a few meters.
 Perfect for couples escaping the family gathering, or to keep boisterous young children at bay.